herrevilkitten/quip-getting-started-vue/README.md

 ## Modify the Webpack configuration

-Webpack may generate code that causes CSP issues.
+There are two things that must be changed in the webpack configuration.
+The first change will fix a potential CSP issue in code that webpack generates.
 The generated code looks like this
 ```
 // This works in non-strict mode
 g = function () {